codepath/android_guides/Using-DialogFragment.md

 * After loading the initial view, the activity immediately shows the dialog using the show() method which allows the fragment manager to keep track of the state and gives us certain things for free such as the back button dismissing the fragment.
 * In the code snippets above, notice the use of `requestFocus` and input modes to control the appearance of the soft keyboard when the dialog appears.
 * We can dismiss a dialog one of two ways.
 Here we are calling `dismiss()` within the Dialog class itself.
 It could also be called from the Activity like the `show()` method.

-## Libraries

-* CodePath [android-view-helpers](https://github.com/codepath/android-view-helpers) for an easier way to create simple alert and progress modals.

 ## References